In the past, spot forex was only traded in specific amounts called lots, or basically the number of currency units you will buy or sell.

 - So you buy 1 standard lot (100,000 units) at 1.4530.

 - A few hours later, the price moves to 1.4550 and you decide to close your trade.

 - The new quote for USD/CHF is 1.4550 / 1.4555.
-Since you’re closing your trade and you initially bought to enter the trade, you now sell in order to close the trade so you must take the “bid” price of 1.4550.
-The price traders are prepared to buy at.
+Since you initially bought to open the trade, to close the trade, you now must sell in order to close the trade so you must take the “BID” price of 1.4550.
+The price which traders are prepared to buy at.